 The final exam uses the same format as the midterm problem-solving exam.
+It is based on the second and third health situations.
 It is a comprehensive exam which uses 3-4 patient situations.
 The exam is written in Examination Week (17), the time and date to be announced.